-Rural Lands West is located near critical habitat for the endangered Florida panther.
+Rural Lands West is located near important habitat for the endangered Florida panther.
 What steps are planned to protect panthers?

 The community of Rural Lands West will be concentrated immediately adjacent to existing development in eastern Golden Gate Estates, in the area around Oil Well Road and Randall Boulevard, on farm fields that have been cleared for decades.
 The preservation of the Camp Keais Strand represents the permanent protection of a key corridor for the endangered Florida panther, connecting the CREW lands to the north with the Florida Panther National Wildlife Refuge to the south – all at no cost to the taxpayer.
 Our planning team will continue to study wildlife and ecosystem issues, working with Florida and national panther experts, as well as experts in conservation biology, water quality and other disciplines.

 In addition, the land owner Collier Enterprises has joined four leading conservation organizations: Audubon of Florida, Collier County Audubon Society, Defenders of Wildlife, and Florida Wildlife Federation, and six other eastern Collier County land owners in a collaborative effort to protect the Florida Panther by creating the Florida Panther Protection Program and Florida Panther Protection Fund.
 The fund pays for panther protection measures such as acquiring and restoring habitat and installing panther crossings and fencing.
 These efforts also benefit dozens of other species.
 In compliance with the Florida Protection Program, Rural Lands West will generate several million dollars for the Florida Panther Protection fund.